socrob/RIMT-Dataset/README.md

 The data was collected by teleoperating the MBOT in the ISRoboNet@Home Testbed[^1] with up to 3 targets moving in the environment.

+The data was collected by teleoperating the MBOT in the with up to 3 targets moving in the environment.
+The number of targets was chosen as 3 as it is the average number of people in households in countries such as Portugal or the U.S. [^2][^3].

 <p align="center">
 <img src="https://github.com/socrob/RIMT-Dataset/blob/main/Images/testbed.jpg" alt="ISRoboNet@Home Testbed" width="300">
 </p>